-Kickstarter backers have received 32 progress reports since last spring, but now that paid subscribers outnumber our initial backers two to one I realized it is important that you also be informed of our progress (and occasional setbacks).
+Kickstarter backers have received 33 progress reports since last spring, but now that paid subscribers outnumber our initial backers 2:1.
+I realized how important it is that you also be informed of our progress (and occasional setbacks).
 Tea Journey remains a work-in-progress.
-All of us on the TJ Team welcome your suggestions and benefit from your involvement.
+All of us on the TJ TEAm welcome your suggestions and benefit from your involvement.

 I write to share our progress and to urge your continued support for our venture.

 Here is a link to the latest eMag:

 Here is the link to the charter edition eMag:

 The April “Origins 2017” issue will post in 60 days with an eMag and print edition to follow in May.
 Distribution will be at World Tea Expo.

 Note that the annual Gifting issue is an app- and web-only issue.
 It posted in November and was updated through December to bring readers last-minute deals and holiday gift ideas.

 There is no eMag for this edition because these take six weeks to layout and distribute and would have arrived well after the holidays.
 That was unclear in my initial Kickstarter description.
 Please accept my apology.

 In the eight months since launch, Tea Journey has published more than 150 authentic, authoritative articles and posts—many translated from origin languages and re-told in nuanced English.
 These articles are brought to life with original video, audio recordings, and slideshows.